Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 ### Integration testing

-I use integration tests to make sure the controller does what is needs to for example returning all the reviews or posting a single review. to test how the different layers will work together.
+With integration tests the entire process is tested, i did this with mockmvc. mockmvc allows you to send a fake http request and see how the controller behaves. i used these to check how all the layers worked together and to see if the most important functions would work.

 ![lo10](https://user-images.githubusercontent.com/71487939/173833256-ce36c85a-0ef5-45b5-a331-1f907df605ac.png)